Key Takeaways

 COMPANY HIGHLIGHTS

-biBerk is a smart choice for tech and IT companies looking for strong value and financial security.
+biBerk works well for tech and IT companies looking for strong value and financial security.
 It offers the cheapest BOP plan at $22 per month and ties for the lowest general liability pricing.
-As a direct-to-business insurer backed by Berkshire Hathaway, biBerk blends affordability with dependable claims handling.
-It’s especially useful for small-to-mid-sized dev firms or MSPs that want essential coverage with minimal complexity.
-While it doesn’t offer as many niche add-ons, its core protection is solid and well-priced.
+As a direct-to-business insurer backed by Berkshire Hathaway, biBerk combines affordability with dependable claims handling.
+It works well for small-to-mid-sized dev firms or MSPs that want essential coverage with minimal complexity.
+While it doesn't offer as many niche add-ons, its core protection is strong and competitively priced.

-Based on our study of business insurance pricing, NEXT offers competitive commercial insurance for tech/IT companies, tying for the cheapest general liability coverage.
+Based on our study of business insurance pricing, NEXT offers competitive commercial insurance for tech companies, tying for the cheapest general liability coverage.

-However, this applies only to tech/IT companies with two employees, and you may find lower rates elsewhere.
+But this applies only to tech companies with two employees, and you might find lower rates elsewhere.
 Below are the most affordable providers by major coverage types.

-With average monthly rates of $17, NEXT and biBerk tie for the lowest-cost general liability insurance for tech/IT companies.
+With average monthly rates of $17, NEXT and biBerk tie for the lowest-cost general liability insurance for tech companies.
 Even so, consider getting quotes from the next-most-affordable insurer: The Hartford.

 biBERK$17$201